hansifer/originEvents.js/README.md

 -	[node-uuid](https://github.com/broofa/node-uuid)

 ###Mechanism

+####Remote Events

 When an event is triggered by an application via ```originEvents.trigger()```, originEvents.js uses [snorkel.js](http://hansifer.github.io/snorkel.js/) to set a custom event object (ie, an originEvent) that includes the event type, timestamp, and message (which can be a JavaScript primitive, Date, RegExp, null, undefined, or an object/array comprising such).
 This triggers the 'storage' event and queues up any associated handler calls in each same-origin global context (tab, iframe, popup) that exists in the current browser instance.
-This is immediately followed by a snorkel 'updated' or 'added' event that is handled by originEvents.js so that it may qualify the corresponding originEvent for emission as a **local** originEvent and remove it from localStorage.
+The snorkel set is immediately followed by a localStorage.removeItem() call to clean up the dispatched event.

+####Local Events

+Local events are implemented similarly to many event libraries (ie, trigger leads to direct handler call).

 ####Isn’t This a Hack?